phueb/GroundedLang/README.md

 ### S-Selection

-Selectional preferences (ie., c-selection) are defined in `semantics/verbs.py`.
+Selectional preferences (ie., s-selection) are defined in `semantics/verbs.py`.
-C-selection is entirely lexical; that is, each verb selects lexical items - as opposed to categories - as arguments.
+S-selection is entirely lexical; that is, each verb selects lexical items - as opposed to categories - as arguments.

 ### Semantic Roles